storj/design-docs/20260429-bucket-eventing-tidb.md

 | `StreamID` + `Version` | `NewStreamVersionID(Version, StreamID)` hex-encoded → `s3.object.versionId` |
 | `CommitTimestamp` (Unix nanos) | 16-char uppercase hex → `s3.object.sequencer` |

-The `ConvertModsToEvent()` function in `notification.go` is **not used** for the TiDB path — it is Spanner-specific (`spanner.NullJSON`, transaction tag inference) and moves into `SpannerEventSource`.
+The `ConvertModsToEvents()` function (defined in `source_spanner.go`) is **not used** for the TiDB path — it is Spanner-specific (`spanner.NullJSON`, transaction tag inference) and lives in `SpannerEventSource`.

+S3 event name and type constants are defined in a new `shared/s3events` package so both the metabase layer (which writes `event_name` to the outbox) and the eventing layer can import them without an import cycle.

 #### Impact on the Spanner Path

-`changestream.Processor`, `MetadataBatcher`, `bucket_eventing_metadata`, `TransmitEvent`, and `ExcludeTxnFromChangeStreams` are all unchanged.
-The Spanner backend is wrapped in `SpannerEventSource` which implements the new `EventSource` interface. `partitionDrainer` is moved to the `eventing` package and generalised with a confirmation callback — `SpannerEventSource` passes a watermark-advancing callback, preserving identical behaviour.
+`changestream.Processor`, `MetadataBatcher`, `bucket_eventing_metadata`, `TransmitEvent`, `ExcludeTxnFromChangeStreams`, and `partitionDrainer` are all unchanged.
+The Spanner backend is wrapped in `SpannerEventSource` which implements the new `EventSource` interface, delegating to the existing `changestream.Processor` and `partitionDrainer` internals.
 No external behaviour changes.

 The `notification.go` dependency on `spanner.NullJSON` and `cloud.google.com/go/spanner` moves into `SpannerEventSource`, keeping it isolated from the shared service logic and from the TiDB path.